Apache 2.0

 Go from a prompt to a fully implemented and tested workflow in minutes

->Hey Claude, build for me a research workflow that fetches an article, summarizes it, critiques the summary, and translates the critique into French and Spanish in parallel.
+>Build for me a research workflow that fetches an article, summarizes it, critiques the summary, and translates the critique into French and Spanish in parallel.

 Workflow graph: fetch-article, summarize, critique, then translate-french and translate-spanish in parallel.